bitnami/charts/bitnami/spring-cloud-dataflow/README.md

 If you enabled RabbitMQ chart to be used as the messaging solution for Skipper to manage streaming content, then it's necessary to set the `rabbitmq.auth.password` and `rabbitmq.auth.erlangCookie` parameters when upgrading for readiness/liveness probes to work properly.
 Inspect the RabbitMQ secret to obtain the password and the Erlang cookie, then you can upgrade your chart using the command below:

+### To 11.0.0

+This chart bumps the RabbitMQ version to 3.10.x.
+No issues are expected during upgrade.
 ### To 10.0.0

 This major updates the Kafka subchart to it newest major, 17.0.0.
 No major issues are expected during the upgrade.